-• If line 7 is less than \$2,500, you may pay the full amount with a timely filed return because you were not required to deposit.
+• If line 7 is less than \$2,500, you may pay the amount with Form 944-SS because you were not required to deposit.
 See section 8 of Pub.
 80 (Circular SS) for information and rules about federal tax deposits.

-• If line 7 is \$2,500 or more, you generally must deposit your tax liabilities by using the Electronic Federal Tax Payment System (EFTPS) or deposit at an authorized financial institution with Form 8109.
-However, if you deposited all taxes accumulated in the first three quarters of the year and your fourth quarter liability is less than \$2,500, you may pay taxes accumulated during the fourth quarter with a timely filed Form 944-SS.
+• If line 7 is \$2,500 or more, you generally must deposit your tax liabilities by using the Electronic Federal Tax Payment System (ÉFTPS) or deposit at an authorized financial institution with Form 8109.
+However, if you deposited all taxes accumulated in the first three guarters of the year and your fourth guarter liability is less than \$2,500, you may pay taxes accumulated during the fourth quarter with a timely filed Form 944-SS.
 The amount shown on line 7 must equal line 13m, Total liability for year.